-- loss of pain sensations
+- a loss of pain sensation

-- difficulty in walking
+- difficulty walking

 - bowel and bladder function problems

 - facial pain and numbness